uo-ec607/lectures/09-spatial/09-spatial.md

 ![](09-spatial_files/figure-html/rent_plot-1.png)<!-- -->

-This returns an `sf` object, which we can plot directly.
 Hmmm, looks like you want to avoid renting in Seattle if possible...

 The above map is very detailed.
-However, perhaps we're not interested in the entire set of tract level data, but would rather get a sense of rents within some well-defined metropolitan areas?
+Perhaps we're not interested in the entire set of tract level data, but would rather get a sense of rents within some well-defined metropolitan areas?
 The **`tigris`** package has you covered here.
 For example, let's say we want to compare average rents across three Oregon/Washington metros: Portland (and surrounds), Corvallis and Eugene.

 ```r